 Note The icon for Hello.cbl on the Files tab is red, which indicates that the file has not been compiled.
-Different elements of the program are colored on your screen: COBOL reserved words are black, strings of characters are cyan, and user-defined words are blue.
-The state indicator on the status bar indicates "IDLE."
-For more information, see Contents of the Source Code/Edit Window (on page 104).
+Different elements of the program are colored on your screen: COBOL reserved words are black, literal strings are cyan, and user-defined words are blue.
+The status bar indicates "This PC", which is the machine being targeted for debugging; "32-Bit", which is the runtime system that will be used; and "IDLE", the CodeWatch state.
+For more information, see Contents of the Source Code/Edit Window (on page 98).

-- 7. Compile the program by clicking in the Source Code/Edit window and choosing Compile "Hello.cbl" from the Build menu.
+- Compile the program by clicking in the Source Code/Edit window and choosing Compile "Hello.cbl" from the Build menu.
 (If your focus is not in this edit window, choose the Compile File menu command.) - 8.
 If you have not saved the program, you will be prompted to save your changes.
 Press the Y key or click Yes.